 The Prophet has said it on more than one occasion, and he'll almost certainly repeat it again in the future.
-He doesn't care for your opinion, your opinion is probably wrong, it's probably not even your own opinion.
+He doesn't care about your opinion, your opinion is probably wrong, it's probably not even your own opinion.
 He presumes you've looked at a quote from a celebrity you admire, stolen and paraphrased it just enough for you to pretend that you came up with yourself.

-One of the most important things The Prophet can teach you, is that you must stay true to your music, at all costs you must stay true to your sound.
+One of the most important things The Prophet can teach you is that you must stay true to your music, at all costs you must stay true to your sound.

 You might be surprised but the Prophet has an admission of guilt, yes he too is fallible.
 Shockingly the Prophet is speaking in slightly hypocritical tongues at the minute, speaking from past experience.
 At the beginning of The Prophet's journey into the world of electronic music, he was besotted with the music of Tiësto.